 1) Pyrope and almandine: Most red garnets on the market are mixtures of pyrope and almandine.
-Pyrope is almost always red to very slightly brownish red and almandine is typically red to brownish red or purple red.
-Only differ in their chemistry, silicon, oxygen, and aluminium found in both, pyrope contains magnesium and almandine contains iron.
-Rhodolite garnet is mixture of pyrope and almandine.
-Sources: Rhodolite:-Umba river, Tanzania, Madagascar, Brazil, Sri Lanka and Zimbabwe.
-Red garnet:- Mozambique, Thailand, Madagacar, Brazil, and Arizona, USA.
+Pyrope is almost always red to very slightly brownish-red and almandine is typically red to brownish-red or purple-red.
+Only differ in their chemistry, silicon, oxygen, and aluminum are found in both, pyrope contains magnesium and almandine contains iron.
+Rhodolite garnet is a mixture of pyrope and almandine.
+Sources: Rhodolite:-Umba river, Tanzania, Madagascar, Brazil, Sri Lanka, and Zimbabwe.
+Red garnet:- Mozambique, Thailand, Madagascar, Brazil, and Arizona, USA.

-4) Grossular: Grossular garnet is a calcium-aluminium species of the garnet.
+4) Grossular: Grossular garnet is a calcium-aluminum species of garnet.
 Garnet occurs in a diversity of colors, including tones of orange' yellow, and green, Hessonite and tsavorite are grossular species of garnet.
-Sources: Kenya, Tanzania, Madagascar, Brazil, India and Sri Lanka.
+Sources: Kenya, Tanzania, Madagascar, Brazil, India, and Sri Lanka.

 5) Andradite: Andradite is a nesosilicate mineral species of the garnet group.
 There are three varieties have been recognized by gemologists: demantoid, melanite, and topazolite.

-Demantoid Garnet: A rare gem with vivid yellowish green color variety of andradite and higher dispersion than diamond.
-It was first discovered by gold and platinum miners in Russia"s Ural Mountains in mid 1800s.
-Russian demantoid are curving, radiating bundles of fibers known as " horsetails" inclusion.
+Demantoid Garnet: A rare gem with a vivid yellowish-green color variety of andradite and higher dispersion than diamond.
+It was first discovered by gold and platinum miners in Russia"s the Ural Mountains in the mid-1800s.
+Russian demantoids are curving, radiating bundles of fibers known as " horsetails" inclusion.
 Sources: Russia, Namibia, and Pakistan.

-Mineral: Garnet group
+- Mineral: Garnet Group

-Rhodolite- (Mg, Fe)3Al2(SiO4)3
+- Rhodolite- (Mg, Fe)3Al2(SiO4)3

-Color: All colors
+- Color: All colors

-Refractive index: 1.714-1.888
+- Refractive index: 1.714-1.888

-Specific gravity: 3.47-4.15
+- Specific gravity: 3.47-4.15

-Mohs harness: 6.5-7.5 on the Mohs scale.
+- Mohs hardness: 6.5-7.5 on the Mohs scale.

 Cleaning: Warm soapy water is always safe for cleaning garnets.
 The ultrasonic cleaner is usually safe except for stones that have fractures.
 Steam cleaning is not recommended.

-Treatment: Garnets might rarely be treated by fracture filling.
+- Treatment: Garnets might rarely be treated by fracture filling.